-- To enable it, first be sure that Enable Social Media is turned to ON
+1. To enable, first ensure that Enable Social Media is turned to ON.

-- IMPORTANT: If you have not yet assigned a menu to the "Primary" menu location, your social media icons will not appear!
-You must assign a menu to the primary location before these icons will be viewable.
+- IMPORTANT: If you have not yet assigned a menu to the "Primary" menu location, but assign your icons to appear after this menu, your social media icons will not appear!
+You must assign a menu to the primary location before these icons will be visible.
 For more on menus and menu locations, click here.

 - Tip: If you select After Primary Menu, your social icons will generally look best if you are featuring three or fewer icons.
 The more icons you have, the longer the menu will become, which can look messy depending on how many total items you have in the Primary menu itself.